aruneshapk/AAPL-Stock-Price-Prediction/README.md

 A Machine Learning Model that compares the actual price AAPL (Apple) stock with the model-predicted price.
 Dataset collected from Kaggle.
 Link - https://www.kaggle.com/code/matthiasfoyer/apple-stock-prediction/data.
-Uses Concepts from Neural Networks such as Long Short Term Memory (LSTM) to train and test the data.
+Used Long Short Term Memory (LSTM) which is a RNN that feeds output of one layer into the input of another layer to train and test the data.
-Libraries Used - Matplotlib, Numpy, Pandas, Keras, Tensorflow Libraries.
+Libraries and APIs used - Matplotlib, Numpy, Pandas, Keras Libraries.

-Used 50 DMA and plotted in graph and ran the code for 500 epochs to improve the accuracy
+Used 50 DMA plot in graph and ran the code for 100 epochs to minimise the loss.
+Optimisers used are the Adam (Combination of Exponentially Weighted Average(Momentum) and the Root Mean Square (RMSP) and Loss function used is Root Mean Square.